amy-jung/blockchain-starterkit/README.md

-**Why it matters now**
+### **Why it matters now**
-- Technology to support intense cryptographic functions is here!
+- Technologies to support intense cryptographic functions are here!
-- Data has become a defining "currency"
+- Data can be "digital currency"
-- Private corporations and software is ruling the world
+- Private corporations and software are ruling the world
-- Call for financial reform
+- A call for financial reform

 *Recommended Reading: [Three challenges for the web, according to Sir Tim Berners-Lee](https://webfoundation.org/2017/03/web-turns-28-letter/)*